5ud03r5/vueforest/README.md

 # game

-You can access game by navigation to [https://vercelgame.](https://vuegame.vercel.app/) It still requires some improvements (Knight and ninja animations are flashing, not transition for Arena page)
+You can access game by navigation to [https://vercelgame.](https://vuegame.vercel.app/) It still requires some improvements (Knight and ninja animations are flashing, no transition for Arena page)
 ![image](https://user-images.githubusercontent.com/94323029/223115029-497ba40f-4b79-4d04-8771-2d1298a2a1e6.png)

 You can increase enemy level by typing + sign under his avatar: